elastic/elasticsearch-php/README.md

 ![API key](docs/images/cloud_api_key.png)

 **IMPORTANT**: you need to copy and store the `API key`in a secure place, since you will not be able to view it again in Elastic Cloud.

-Once you have collected the `Cloud ID` and the `API key` you can use `elasticsearch-php` to connect to your Elastic Cloud instance, as follows:
+Once you have collected the `Cloud ID` and the `API key`, you can use `elasticsearch-php` to connect to your Elastic Cloud instance, as follows:

 ```php
 $client = ClientBuilder::create()